newsiberian/react-next-calendar/README.md

 An events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.

+## Why custom?

+This is a custom version with only one accepted [PR](https://github.com/intljusticemission/react-big-calendar/pull/1182) from original package.
+This package will be dropped after PR will be merged.

 [**DEMO and Docs**](http://intljusticemission.github.io/react-big-calendar/examples/index.html)

 Inspired by [Full Calendar](http://fullcalendar.io/).